cerb/cerb.github.io/pricing/cloud.md

 When mail is received by your redirect mailbox it will be delivered into Cerb instantly (within seconds).
 This enables you to respond more quickly to your customers.

 If you choose to use remote mailboxes instead, new mail will generally be downloaded every few minutes.

+<div id="portals"></div>

+## What is the cost of additional community portals?

+Your subscription provides a certain number of community portals.
+These include SSL certificates.

+Additional community portals are $10/month each.

 <div id="elasticsearch"></div>